MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | For existing deployments that are either on-premises or in another public cloud provider, use [Azure Migrate](/azure/migrate/migrate-services-overview). | Azure Migrate can evaluate your deployment for you and provide curated suggestions for the best sizing of disks and VMs in a prospective Azure deployment. |

 ## **Operational excellence**

 Operational Excellence primarily focuses on procedures for **development practices, observability, and release management**.

 The [Operational excellence design principles](../devops/principles.md) provide a high-level design strategy for achieving those goals towards the operational requirements of the workload.

-As you make design choices for Azure Disk Storage, review the [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist)

 ### Design checklist

+Start your design strategy based on the [design review checklist for Operational Excellence](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Azure Disks.

 > [!div class="checklist"]
 >